Board Members

 Margaret has over 20 years’ experience in marketing and communications with local and central government and not-for-profit organisations.
 She’s a volunteer matchmaker with the Community Comms Collective.

-Margaret is passionate about using her communication skills to support volunteering and further the goals of Volunteering New Zealand.
+Margaret oversees our communications strategy and much of the regular communication with our audiences, including newsletters, social media, and media liaison.
+She is passionate about using her communication skills to support volunteering and further the goals of Volunteering New Zealand.

 Heidi Quinn